AidRaff/BLS_Generate/README.txt

 AUTHORS

 This code is written and maintained by Aidan Rafferty.
-He can be contacted at aidan.rafferty@chem.ox.ac.uk (until end of September 2025, will update then).
+He can be contacted at aidan.rafferty@chem.ox.ac.uk (until end of December 2025, will update then).

 COPYRIGHT AND LICENSING